Three months earlier, their world had changed.

 In the big middle of their panic, God called Moses into thick darkness, to make some things clear.

 Already, it had been a stunning and exhausting day.
-The people led by Moses had gathered at the foot of Sinai.
+The people that Moses led had gathered at the foot of Sinai.
 The Lord had descended on its top.

 Then, surprisingly, God called Moses up the mountain – and promptly sent him back down again.
 It was a four-hour round trip, and Moses’ third such trek in a week.
 This time, Moses made the climb while the people stood, watching Sinai convulse with earthquake and storm.

-As Moses rejoined everyone else, the Lord spoke.
-He gave his people the Ten Words.
+As Moses rejoined everyone else, the Lord spoke aloud.
+He gave his people Ten Commands.
 Four focused on relating to God; six, on relating to others.1

 After all that, 80-year-old Moses set out up the mountain for a fourth time.